Capabilities

 🧩 Implementing Backends

-The DTaaS is by default set up to work with GitLab as execution and storage backend, but other combinations may fit your needs better.
-As such, the code base is designed with this flexibility in mind, so you don't have to reimplement everything every time you need a new backend.
-In future versions of the DTaaS, more backends may be available out of the box, like GitHub and Azure.
+The DTaaS is by default set up to work with GitLab as execution and storage backend, but other combinations may be more suitable.
+As such, the code base is designed with this flexibility in mind, so reimplementation from scratch is not required when a new backend is needed.
+In future versions of the DTaaS, more backends may be available by default, such as GitHub and Azure.

 💭 Summary

-Digital Twins can be queued as needed and the live settings you make during these will not interfere with data retention, while empowering you to test multiple setups at once in one place.
-For greater flexibility, those with the technical know-how can frictionlessly expand upon the available backends.
+Digital Twins can be queued as needed and live settings changes will not interfere with data retention, while enabling the testing of multiple setups simultaneously.
+For greater flexibility, those with the requisite technical expertise can readily expand upon the available backends.